-Further work is required to improve the way the college uses the data it captures on the lifecycles of both staff and students, to better inform KPIs through data analysis and metrics.
-However, through actions reported in the previous section (Positive action to improve reporting rates) it is now clearer on how some intersectionality data for staff and students can be accessed (see section 'Our People' - Our Staff).
+Further work is required to improve the way the college uses the data it captures on the lifecycles of both staff and students, to better inform key performance indicators, through data analysis and metrics.
+However, through actions reported in the previous section it is now clearer on how some intersectionality data for staff and students can be accessed.